Prepare your Microsoft 365 tenant

 Enable Microsoft Teams for your organization

-If Microsoft Teams is not yet enabled for your organization, you'll need to do that first.
+If Microsoft Teams has not been enabled for your organization, you'll need to do that first.
 Take a look at our detailed guidance for enabling Teams for your organization.

 Enable custom Teams apps and turn on custom app uploading

-For complete information on how these settings interact see Manage custom app policies and settings in Microsoft Teams and Manage app setup policies in Microsoft Teams.
+For complete information on how these settings interact, See, Manage custom app policies and settings in Microsoft Teams and Manage app setup policies in Microsoft Teams.